Immanuel Presbyterian Church (Albuquerque, New Mexico)

 Immanuel Presbyterian Church is a historic church at 114 Carlisle Boulevard SE in Albuquerque, New Mexico.
 The building was designed by architect John Gaw Meem and was built in three phases between 1949 and 1956.
 It was added to the New Mexico State Register of Cultural Properties in 2004 and the National Register of Historic Places in 2011.
+In 2022, it was also listed as a contributing property in the Granada Heights historic district.

 It was listed along with a number of other Meem works, as part of a study of multiple works by the architect.